Three homicides have prompted fears of a serial killer and concerns about trick-or-treating

 Benjamin Mitchell, 22, was shot and killed in front of his home on October 9.

-The second victim, Monica Hoffa, 32, was killed two days later on October 11.
+The second victim, Monica Hoffa, 32, was killed two days later.
 Her body was found by a city employee in a vacant parking lot half a mile from where Mitchell died.

-Then on October 19, Anthony Naiboa, 20, who had just graduated from high school, became the third victim when he accidentally got on the wrong bus after leaving work and ended up in the southeast Tampa neighborhood, police said.
+Then a week ago, Anthony Naiboa, 20, who had just graduated from high school, became the third victim when he accidentally got on the wrong bus after leaving work and ended up in the southeast Tampa neighborhood, police said.

 Authorities believe Naiboa was making his way to another bus stop.
-He did not get more than 200 yards before he was shot and killed.
+He did not get more than 200 yards before he was shot and killed October 19.

 The three victims were alone and found within about a half-mile of each other, Dugan said.